madengr/usrp_rf_tests/README.md

 ![Alt text](https://github.com/madengr/usrp_rf_tests/blob/master/apps/usrp_one_tone_tx_power_graph.png)

-The two tone TX test consists of 0.304 amplitude tones with 25 kHz spacing, offset at 62.5 kHz from the center frequency.
+The two tone TX test consists of 0.304 amplitude tones with 25 kHz spacing, offset 62.5 kHz from the center frequency.
 Each tone amplitude is -9 dBFS, thus a combined average power at -6 dBFS, and peak instantaneous power at -3 dBFS.
 The center frequency and hardware gain are swept while recording the lower tone power on the spectrum analyzer, as well as the lower IMD3 product.
 The resulting graph may be used to choose a gain setting for desired output power while avoiding high levels of IMD3; typically greater than -30 dBc.

 ![Alt text](https://github.com/madengr/usrp_rf_tests/blob/master/apps/usrp_two_tone_tx_power_graph.png)